ppi-ag/deep-sampler/README.md

 <img src="/docs/assets/deepsampler-demo-recorder.png?raw=true" alt="All calls to the DAO get intercepted and parameters and return values are recorded" width="50%"/>

-As a short appetizer, this is, how stubs are defined using DeepSampler:
+As a short appetizer, this is how we tell DeepSampler to attach a stub to the method `load()` in all instances of `MyDao`:
 ```
 @PrepareSampler
 private MyDao myDaoSampler;